FAQs for donors

-Donations are not eligible for Gift Aid when:
+Donations are not eligible for Gift Aid when they are:

-- The donation was made on behalf of someone else or a group of people.
+- Made on behalf of a company, someone else or a group of people

-- You were donating to a family member or friend who was participating in an event where the charity is contributing to their costs.
+- Made to your spouse, civil partner, relative or linear descendant (including their spouse or civil partner) who is participating in an event where the charity is contributing to their costs.

-- The donation was made in return for goods, rights or services
+- Made in return for goods, rights or services

 I did tick the box saying that I am a UK taxpayer but I notice that my donation is not showing any Gift Aid.
 Why is this?